copyrite/LwotcMinimalText/XComGame.md

 * Reaction fire is not targeted.

 ## Revival Protocol
-Use your GREMLIN to revive a squadmate from being disoriented, stunned, panicked, or unconscious.
+Remotely revive a squadmate from being disoriented, stunned, panicked, or unconscious.
 * {% AP1 NTE %}
 * {% CHARGES %}
 * Number of charges increases with GREMLIN tier.